RajeevAtla/SuperconGAN/README.md

 # SuperconGAN

-A program to create a GAN using superconductivity data.
+A program to train a GAN using superconductivity data.
 It was inspired by and is based off of the CTGAN library for generating GANs for tabular datasets.

 To install, please use the following command in a terminal window: